mike4e/habitat/README.md

 # habitat
-Terraform and Ansible testing with AWS
+Home Assignment Before Interview (Terraform Ansible Things)

 ## Objective
 The objective is to design and deploy a Production ready web service in AWS with the following criteria: